-There’s nothing worse than laboring for hours over a painting only to have the finished result ruined when the paper rips as you remove the masking.
+Heteronyms aside, there’s nothing worse than labouring for hours over a painting, only to have the finished result ruined.
+Like when the paper rips as you remove the masking.
 It’s a common problem when using masking fluid.

 I have several masking tips to help eliminate the problem as there are a number of factors to consider.
 Today’s tip is …